BlockchainCommons/XID-Quickstart/tutorials/02-making-your-xid-verifiable.md

 ## Amira's Story: The Freshness Problem

 After Tutorial 01, Amira can give Ben her public XIDDoc directly.
-She can email it, share via Signal, or do whatever else works.
+She can email it, share it via Signal, or do whatever else works.
 But what happens when she updates her XIDDoc next month?
 Ben has no way to know his copy is stale.
-He might verify signatures against outdated information, missing that Amira added new attestations or rotated keys.
+He might verify signatures against outdated information, not knowing that Amira added new attestations or rotated keys.

 One simple solution is to publish the XIDDoc at a stable URL and embed that URL in the document itself.
-(WWe'll discuss other solutions in a future tutorial.)
-Now Ben can fetch the current version whenever he needs it and verify through provenance marks that his copy is actually current, not an old snapshot someone gave him.
+(We'll discuss other solutions in a future tutorial.)
+Now Ben can fetch the current version whenever he needs it and verify through the URL and/or provenance marks that his copy is actually current, not an old snapshot someone gave him.

 This isn't about discovery (how Ben finds Amira's XID in the first place).
 It's about freshness (how Ben verifies he has the current version).